DANS-KNAW/dd-dataverse-ingest/docs/description.md

             value: "University of Somewhere"
 ```

 Allows you to selectively delete, add or replace metadata field values.
-The format is the same as the JSON that is passed to the
+The format is the based on the JSON that is passed to the
 [editDatasetMetadata]{:target=_blank} and [deleteDatasetMetadata]{:target=_blank} endpoints of the Dataverse API.
+However, unlike in the JSON accepted by
+Dataverse, the `typeClass` and `multiple fields are ___**not optional**___ in the YAML file.
+This is due to the library used to parse the YAML files, which uses
+a deserializer that was designed to parse the JSON that is returned by the Dataverse API (which does not include these fields).

-The only difference between `addFieldValues`
-and `replaceFieldValues` is that the latter will pass the `replace=true` parameter to the API.
-See the API documentation for the exact behavior.
+The only difference between `addFieldValues` and `replaceFieldValues` is that the latter will pass the `replace=true` parameter to the API.
+See the API
+documentation for the exact behavior.

 [editDatasetMetadata]: {{ dataverse_api_url }}/native-api.html#edit-dataset-metadata
 [deleteDatasetMetadata]: {{ dataverse_api_url }}/native-api.html#delete-dataset-metadata